antoineww/aw-shipping/README.md

   - [x] How to set up and run the project
   - [x] Your design decisions
   - [x] Any trade-offs or assumptions made:
-    - using SQLite for demo purposes; BUT Postgres is ideal for this job; has built-in pagination, metrics & REST API capabitlies to handles huge sums of data; requiring less code handling
+    - using SQLite for demo purposes; BUT Postgres is ideal for this job to hit the 1 million rows upload comfortably; has built-in pagination, metrics & REST API capabitlies to handle huge sums of data out-of-box & via plugins; requiring less new code handling
     - Need to test&find load size csv files and metrics calcutions
+      - Currently parses 11MB file with 150,000 rows in under 2mins in dev mode (under 1min in prod mode)
+    - Followed most lint & type errors, but disabled for prod build for test-demo purposes